Admitted Students

 Depending on the expiry of your study permit, you may need to apply to extend your study permit.
 If you completed your previous program in Canada before coming to NIC, you must extend your study permit within 90 days after receiving confirmation of program completion, even if your study permit has not expired.

 Your deposit is non-refundable.
-Please carefully read Refund Policy NIC Policy #4-18 in its entirety and contact the Office of Global Engagement (study@nic.bc.ca) if you have any questions.
+Please visitPayment, Withdrawals and Refunds page and contact the Office of Global Engagement (study@nic.bc.ca) if you have any questions.

-After study permit information is provided to us, our International Student Advisor will contact you to register you in your courses based on course availability and the prerequisites you have on file, as evaluated by our international admissions.
+After study permit information is provided to us, our International Student Advisor will contact you regarding course registration based on course availability and the prerequisites you have on file, as evaluated by our international admissions.
 Depending on your prerequisites you may have additional courses you will be registered in.

 Whether your courses are online or in-class, we want you to be successful.
 To be successful learners in our new digital world, students will require access to a computer with internet.